cozy/cozy-guidelines/process/bug-report.md

 6. The product Owner of the repository is requested for testing the fix by tagging the issue `QA` (discussion is made on the issue).
 7. If the PO finds something wrong, he changes the label `QA` to `retake`.
-8. If everything is ok, the change is published and the PO closes the issue.
+8. If everything is ok, the change is published
-9. The PO informs the user about the bug fix.
+9. The PO informs the user about the bug fix and asks for a test.
+10. If everything is ok, the PO closes the issue.